rymane/katacoda/python-project/step2.md

 Run the test:
 `pytest`{{execute}}

+As you can see, no tests ran since PyTest had problem finding it.

-If we make a test that is searching for a number that is not included in the array, still asserting the result to be 0, it should fail.
+If we now make a test that is searching for a number that is not included in the array, still asserting the result to be 0, it should fail.
 Try it:

 Click *Copy to Editor*.